 But Freud also jumped to many unscientific conclusions that proved to be wrong.

-And it’s that jumping to conclusions that I don’t like and it’s very strong in “Getting The Love You Want”.
+And I see the same tendencies in “Getting The Love You Want“.

 For example, the author says that we look for complementary traits in our partners so that we can feel whole again.